Background pattern

 Levetiracetam SUN is used:

-• alone in adults and adolescents 16 years of age or older with recently diagnosed epilepsy to treat a form of epilepsy.
-Epilepsy is a disease where patients have seizures (crises).
-Levetiracetam is used for the form of epilepsy in which the seizures initially affect only one side of the brain, but may later spread to wider areas in both sides of the brain (partial onset seizures with or without secondary generalization).
+• alone in adults and adolescents from 16 years of age with newly diagnosed epilepsy to treat a form of epilepsy.
+Epilepsy is a disease where patients have seizures.
+Levetiracetam is used for the form of epilepsy in which the seizures initially affect only one side of the brain, but may later spread to wider areas on both sides of the brain (partial onset seizures with or without secondary generalization).
 Your doctor has prescribed levetiracetam to reduce the number of seizures.

-• concurrently with other antiepileptic medications (concomitant therapy) to treat:
+• in combination with other antiepileptic medicines (concomitant therapy) to treat:

-• partial onset seizures with or without generalization in adults, adolescents, and children 4 years of age or older.
+• partial onset seizures with or without secondary generalization in adults, adolescents, and children from 4 years of age.

 Levetiracetam SUN concentrate may be used when oral administration of Levetiracetam SUN is temporarily not feasible.